 Adebayo adds much-needed depth to UConn’s frontcourt for next season.
 While Olivia Nelson-Ododa and Megan Walker project to be the starters, the Huskies’ only depth behind those two were Batouly Camara and Kyla Irwin.

-With the additions of Adebayo and Polish guard Ania Makurat, UConn’s roster is up to 10 players — the same number the Huskies had last season after Lexi Gordon transferred.
+With the additions of Adebayo and Polish guard Anna Makurat, UConn’s roster is up to 10 players — the same number the Huskies had last season after Lexi Gordon transferred.
 While it’s possible Adebayo is not the final addition for UConn this offseason, the team is no longer in dire needing of adding numbers to the roster.

 If Adebayo and Makurat can make immediate impacts while Aubrey Griffin improves throughout the season, the Huskies should once again be in contention for the national title.